kidddi/sfg-pet-clinic/README.md

 # sfg-pet-clinic

-This is a training pet-clinic application
+This is a training pet-clinic application using spring boot.